gesslar/glpu/doc/mkdocs/docs/daemons/alarm.md

 ## Alarm format

-The format for an alarm in an alarm text file is

-    TYPE MASTER PATTERN /FILE FUNCTION [ARGUMENTS]
+The format for an alarm in an alarm text file is `TYPE MASTER PATTERN /FILE FUNCTION [ARGUMENTS]`.

 The arguments are as follows: